nostack-dev/minitemplate/README.md

 - **Isolation of JavaScript:** Uses an immediately invoked function expression (IIFE) to prevent conflicts and enhance reliability.
 - **Local State Management:** Local state variables, like `isOpen`, can be utilized to manage component behavior within the function.

-This combination results in a powerful, scalable approach to web development without adding unnecessary complexity.
+This combination results in a powerful, scalable approach to web development without adding unnecessary complexity, along with the option to integrate state management tools.

 ## Step 4: Generating the Static Site